Scale lives in the data model

 LIMIT 100;

-Now the database can walk one index range in the same order the endpoint needs.
+Now the database walks one index range, in the same order the endpoint hands back to the user.

 The cost of denormalization